martin-danelljan/ECO/README.md

 This reposetery also includes an implementation of the optimized scale filter, which was originally proposed in the fDSST [7].
 It is here used in the ECO-HC version of the tracker for speeding-up the scale estimation.

+### GPU Support

+GPU support is activated by setting the parameter "params.use_gpu = true" in the runfile.
+This requires MatConvNet to be compiled with GPU support.
+If the install script fails, please visit http://www.vlfeat.org/matconvnet/install/ for instructions.

 ### Integration Into OTB

 It should be easy to integrate the tracker into the Online Tracking Benchmark [10].
 The runfiles supports the OTB interface, so you just have to copy and rename the runfile you want to use and then add the necessary paths (see setup_paths.m).